A formalism for giant Goos-H\"anchen shift in metasurface sensors with phase singularity: Numerical validation of the model in photonic sensors

-The figure (\ref{fig:GH_Giant_SPR})a) and b) illustrate the behaviors of the minimum of reflectivity, the GH shift and the GH sensitivity when the PCM is heated and the curves are compared to the analytical model.
-As shown in the red curve of figure (\ref{fig:GH_Giant_SPR})a) the minimum of reflectivity $r_{min}$ can decrease at value lower than $4~10^{-5}$ for crystallization fraction of $46 \%$.
-At this crystallization fraction of GST, the GH shift reaches 10 cm which is equal to $133000\lambda$ and is beyond reported Giant GH shift in the literature (770 times more than the reference\cite{Yan2024} and 2550 times more than reference\cite{Zhang2021}.
-The same figure (\ref{fig:GH_Giant_SPR})a) shows that the value of GH shift $D_{GH}$ (black circles curve) follows the equation (\ref{eq:DH_parTMC}) obtained by the TMC (blue line) with the physical parameter of the resonance $Q=6.5$, $a=9.62\cdot10^{15}~s^{-1}$, $\lambda=750~nm$ that give the coefficient $5\cdot10^{-6}$ .
-By the same way in figure \ref{fig:GH_Giant_SPR}b) concerning the GH sensitivity simulations follow the GH shift established analytically in equation (\ref{eq:Sensibilite_parTMC}).
-Moreover the GH sensitivity at critical coupling reach $10^{11}~\mu m/RIU$.
-It is 3 order of magnitudes above what is reported in theoretical studies\cite{Yan2024}.\\
+The figure \ref{fig:GH_Giant_SPR}a) illustrates the evolutions of the minimum of reflectivity and the associated GH shift as a function of the GST crystalline fraction.
+The minimum of reflectivity $r_{min}$ drops down to less than $4~10^{-5}$ for a GST crystallization fraction of $46 \%$.
+In this optimized system, the GH shift reaches 10 cm, which is equivalent to $133 000\lambda$.
+This value is 2 to 3 orders of magnitude larger than recently reported giant GH shifts \cite{Yan2024, Zhang2021}.
+The same figure \ref{fig:GH_Giant_SPR}a) shows that the numerically simulated GH shift $D_{GH}$ (black circles curve) are perfectly reproduced by the equation (\ref{eq:DH_parTMC}), using the physical parameters of the resonance $Q=6.5$, $a=9.62\cdot10^{15}~s^{-1}$, $\lambda=750~nm$.
+In figure \ref{fig:GH_Giant_SPR}b) we plot the simulated GH sensitivity as a function of the GST crystallization fraction, along with the analytical calculations from eq. (\ref{eq:Sensibilite_parTMC}) with $S_{\lambda}=4362~nm/RIU$.
+Here again, both numerical simulations and analytical calculations are perfectly matching.
+Moreover the GH sensitivity at critical coupling reaches $10^{11}~\mu m/RIU$, that is, 3 orders of magnitude larger than recently reported values in theoretical studies \cite{Yan2024}.\\

-The analytical relation of GH shift and GH sensitivity are also confirmed for a dielectric metasurface as BSW.
-The GH shift $D_{GH}$ and GH sensitivity $S_{GH}$ are estimated for a BSW for which the wavelength resonance is $\lambda_{res}=1399.52~nm$, the quality factor $Q=19992$, the minimum of reflectivity at resonance $R_{min}=2.3\cdot10^{-6}$.
-The dimensions of the dielectric grating has been designed in such way the critical coupling is approached: the period is 920 nm, the width and the thickness of the rods are 374,44nm and 359 nm respectively and the refractive index of the grating is 1.8.
-As shown in figure (\ref{fig:GH_Giant_BSW}) GH shift as high as 6 m is achieved and GH sensitivity $S_{GH}=3.9\cdot10^{13}~\mu m/RIU$ is possible which far beyond giant GH shift and sensitivity 300 000 times higher than reported in the literature\cite{Yan2024,Youssef2022,Zhang2021}.
-Moreover, the curves from the analytical equation (\ref{eq:DH_parTMC}) and (\ref{eq:Sensibilite_parTMC}) of GH shift and sensitivity (black dashed line in figure \ref{fig:GH_Giant_BSW}b) and c) respectively) superpose well with ones of the simulations (full blue lines).
+These results demonstrate the usefulness of our approach to analytically describe and optimize one specific kind of optical sensor (SPR).
+In order to generalize our formalism to a different platform, we extend our analysis to Bloch Surface Wave resonances.